sneakyweasel/genetic-quantum-correction/README.md

 - Figuring out the deterministic graph theory algorithm behind (in progress).
 - Finetuning the different fitness and G.A. variables to maximize.
 - Incorporating this into the dynamical Decodoku game (in progress).
-- Much ressources are used to generate the graphical interface so feel free to tweak it.
+- Much resources are used to generate the graphical interface so feel free to tweak it.
+- Use a post-processing optimization to avoid "sticky" clusters, etc.
+- Have a guided evolution subsystem focusing on the stability of top right and bottom left corners.
+- Kind have an idea of less error prone quantum grid with magical math spices.